Gomeldon

 Gomeldon is a small village in the valley of the River Bourne in Wiltshire, England, in the civil parish of Idmiston.
-It lies about 5 mi north-east of Salisbury, between Winterbourne Gunner and Porton, and as of 2012 its population was estimated at about 200.
+It lies about 5 mi north-east of Salisbury, between Winterbourne Gunner and Porton, and as of 2012 its population was estimated at 200.

 There is a primary school and, although there is no station, the main railway line to London passes through the village.

 Gomeldon was a village in medieval times.
 Ten buildings on the ancient village site south-west of the school, between the modern village and the river, were excavated in the 1960s, and a report published by Salisbury Museum.
 The site of the deserted village is designated as a scheduled monument.

 In 1821 the population was 20, and in 1831 there were 48 inhabitants.
 In 1868 it was a small hamlet in the parish of Idmiston.